Installation Guide - Grass

 Permeable Paver with a Grass Finish

-Suregreen PP40 porous grass pavers can provide a solution to a wide range of trafficking needs.
+Suregreen PP40 permeable pavers can provide a solution to a wide range of trafficking needs.
 This can include traffic from pedestrians, bicycles, cars, vans, trucks and lorries.
 The application might be a car park, an emergency access route or wheelchair/disabled access.
 PP40 grass pavers have been designed, using carefully selected plastics, to meet the demands and loadings imposed across a wide range of end requirements and site conditions.

 To ensure PP40 permeable grass pavers operate at their optimum working condition over a long period of time (which could be 20 years or more), they need to be installed correctly as per our guidelines described below.